Akira1906/PSAMP-Python/README.md

-# PSAMP Packet Selection Architecture
+# PSAMP Packet Selection Architecture - Python Implementation

 This repository contains Python implementations for the components of a PSAMP ([RFC 5476: Packet Sampling](https://datatracker.ietf.org/doc/rfc5476/) based Packet Selection Architecture.
 The purpose of this architecture is to provide an innovative application for the PSAMP architecture for packet filtering to support various kinds of network functions.